-An individual’s or SMB’s data is spread across silos and islands in banks, telcos, healthcare institutions with no framework in place for them to share with their benefactors.
+An individual’s or enterprise’s data is spread across silos and islands in banks, telcos, healthcare institutions with no framework in place for them to share with their benefactors.
 This aggregated data can provide a full view of an individual/entity’s data and is essential to help build better products for the individual/entity.

 An individual/entity has to collect, collate and share data themselves either physically or electronically.
 This is slow, taking up to a week to share and expensive.

 No mechanism exists for a benefactor entity to access a user’s data digitally or physically, even after the user’s explicit consent.

 Today, data sharing is done by screen scraping through user’s credentials or user has to physically or electronically share the data.

 Also, there is no framework available that can let an entity access users’ data even with users’ permissions.
 As a result, there is still friction in accessing data and a large amount of data is not effectively leveraged.
 Hence, the transition of ‘data-rich society’ to an ‘economic rich society’ is still not happening.